Aliases for TRAF3 Gene

 GeneCards Summary for TRAF3 Gene

-TRAF3 (TNF Receptor-Associated Factor 3) is a Protein Coding gene.
+TRAF3 (TNF Receptor Associated Factor 3) is a Protein Coding gene.
 Diseases associated with TRAF3 include herpes simplex encephalitis 3 and herpes simplex encephalitis.
-Among its related pathways are Immune System and Developmental Biology.
+Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
 GO annotations related to this gene include protein kinase binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is TRAF5.